Abelian varieties not isogenous to Jacobians over global fields: Introduction

 It turns out that the hardest case of this theorem is Theorem \ref{thm:main}.
-Our approach is essentially to notice that $\ol{k}(T)$ contains many distinct subfields - in fact, copies of itself: $\ol{k}(P(T))$.
-One can show that if $D$ is defined over some function field $E$ of $F$, then we may find a smaller subfield $E'\subset E$ such that the intersection of $D$ with its own Galois conjugates over $E'$ is defined over $\ol{k}$.
-But if $C$ is a curve defined over $E'$, then $C\subset D$ implies that $C$ is contained in the intersection of $D$ with all its galois conjugates over $E'$.
-One must be a bit careful, and we work with curves instead of function fields, but this idea can essentially be pushed through to reduce to Theorem \ref{thm:main}.
+Our approach is essentially to notice that $\Fpbar(T)$ contains many distinct subfields - in fact, copies of itself: $\Fpbar(P(T))$ for polynomials $P$.
+One can show that if $D$ is defined over some subfield $E\subset F$, then we may find a smaller subfield $E'\subset E$ such that the intersection of $D$ with its own Galois conjugates over $E'$ is defined over $\Fpbar$.
+But if $C$ is a curve defined over $E'$, then $C\subset D$ implies that $C$ is contained in the intersection of $D$ with all its Galois conjugates over $E'$.
+One must be a bit careful, and we work with curves instead of function fields, but this idea can essentially be pushed through to reduce the proof of Theorem \ref{thm:main1} to Theorem \ref{thm:main}.